yoon-lab/AI-Based-Nanotoxicity-Data-Extraction-and-Prediction-of-Nanotoxicity/README.md

    - Install Python 3.7 or higher.
    - Install the required packages (e.g., run `pip install -r requirements.txt`).

 2. **Running the Notebooks**
-   - Open the desired Notebook file in Jupyter Notebook or Jupyter Lab and execute the cells sequentially.
+   - Open the desired Notebook file in Jupyter Notebook or Jupyter Lab

-3. **Reviewing the Results**
+   - Fill out the zotero api and llm api key
-   - Each Notebook provides visualizations and log outputs to review the results from data extraction, preprocessing, and model development.
+   - Execute the cells sequentially.

 ## Reference Paper